HeadspaceMeditation/beyonce/README.md

 highly motivated to minimize the number of roundtrip db calls.

 You are probably not Amazon scale.
 And thus probably don't need to shove _everything_ into a single table.
-But you might want to keep a few sets of heterogenous models in the same table, under the same partition key.
+But you might want to keep a few related models in the same table, under the same partition key.

 Beyonce makes that easy for you.